Killthebug/Bika-Lims-Wiki/GSoC-·-Inventory-Management-Module.md

 **Product Item**

 The product/inventory items are the individual entities the system manages.
 The product item represents a physical item of a Product purchased to a Supplier.
-A product/inventory item inherits all the attributes from a Product entity plus the following: order id, date received, date opened, location, expiry date, lab ID, disposal date.
+A product/inventory item inherits all the attributes from a Product entity plus the following: order id, date received, date opened, location, expiry date, lab ID, disposal date, batch id.

 Product items often arrives batches of say 10 items, and this is resolved via a Batch Container/Shipping package and its individual items.